tgihf/cyber-reference-notes/basic-tools/ncat.md

 # ncat

-Allows for encrypted and authenticated TCP or UDP connections to ports on other hosts
+> Allows for encrypted and authenticated TCP or UDP connections to ports on other hosts.

 ## Connect